axbraae/ml_projects/XGBoost/README.md

 # XGBoost

 Extreme gradient boost (XGBoost) models.
 Structured ML.
+Can be used as classifier or regressor.

 Using `xgboost`.